jmonteer/hegic-resources/docs/Purchasing Options.md

 ## Important considerations before becoming a Hegic LP

 1. Options trading can provide many benefits to an investors or crypto trader's trading strategy or their portfolio risk management.
 Options can be highly appealing to investors as it allows for a number of strategies where-by investors can limit the risk of taking positions or the up front cost requirements.
-However, options have their own unique characterists that should be understood by traders before being used.
+However, options have their own unique characteristics that should be understood by traders before being used.
 It is highly recommended that traders learn about options before utilizing any decentralized or centralized options protocol.
 2. Hegic is still in Beta and users should use the platform with caution.
 It is highly recommended that investors do their own research and understand the platform specific risks before trading.

 ## Detailed walkthrough for purchasing options